ExploreEmbedded/Starling/README.md

 # Starling

-Starling will go live soon, do support the campaign on CrowdSupply.
+Starling is live on CrowdSupply, back us and help this open-source project get to life :)

 https://www.crowdsupply.com/explore-embedded/starling